Sazzer7/Sazzer7.github.io/about.md

 ---

 My hobbies are playing videogames (ps3 and ipad), cycling, sailing and rowing.
-My favourite movies are STAR WARS, Harry Potter and Percy Jackson
+My favourite movies are STAR WARS, Harry Potter and Percy Jackson.
+I also love Cars (especially audi's, landrovers and range rovers) , boats and WW2 aeroplanes (especially the spitfire and messerschmit)

 ### More Information